[Skip to Content]

 Rating: Good (3)

-• The organization’s mandate and vision are clear.
+• The organization’s mandate and vision are clear and relevant

 • Its achievements, initiatives, current activities and future plans are relevant to its mandate and vision.

-• The organization shows a certain commitment to the development and/or presentation of Ontario and Canadian artistic work.
+• The organization shows a certain commitment in the development and/or presentation of Ontario and Canadian artistic work.

 Rating: Below Average (2)

-• It is unclear how the organization’s achievements, initiatives, current activities and future plans fulfill its mandate and vision.
+• It is unclear how the organization’s achievements, initiatives, current activities and future plans are fulfilling its mandate and vision.

 • The organization shows a limited commitment to the development and/or presentation of Ontario and Canadian artistic work.